Maryland Highway Fatalities Caused by Alcohol or Drug-Impaired Truck Drivers

 The sudden and pointless death of any person is indeed a tragic event, not just because of the extreme grief endured by the victim’s friends and family, but also in terms of the vacuum left behind in that person’s community.
 The loss of a productive and vibrant member of our society is a blow to everyone.
 This is why fatal traffic wrecks are often heartrending events that leave everyone wondering how such a tragic incident could occur.

-As Maryland personal injury lawyers, members of the skilled legal team at Lebowitz & Mzhen, LLC, know that many fatal traffic accidents, including those involving commercial motor vehicles (CMVs), could be avoided if the person responsible for the crash had taken time to be more cautious or curtailed one or more distracting activities that may have led to the incident.
+As Maryland personal injury lawyers, members of the skilled legal team at Lebowitz & Mzhen Personal Injury Lawyers, know that many fatal traffic accidents, including those involving commercial motor vehicles (CMVs), could be avoided if the person responsible for the crash had taken time to be more cautious or curtailed one or more distracting activities that may have led to the incident.
 At the very least, had the individual at fault been more careful, thoughtful or focused on the task of driving, the consequences for the victims may also have been lessened or eliminated altogether.

 The legal staff at Lebowitz & Mzhen feels quite strongly about the frequent and senseless loss of life that takes place on Maryland roadways each year.
 Serious injury-related accidents and fatal collisions are no less tragic when they happen between two passenger cars than when they occur between an 18-wheeler and a minivan or sport utility vehicle.
 However, we believe that, of all people, professional truck drivers should feel a much greater level of responsibility toward the driving public at large.